 Any non-efficient use of energy increases the levels of carbon dioxide in the atmosphere which in turn increase the greenhouse effect.
 For that reason eco friendly construction uses materials and technology which help optimize energy efficiency of a home and reduce its harmful effect on the environment at the same time.
 By choosing an eco friendly construction, you will not only reduce the costs of your home in the long run but you will also help reduce the harmful effects of human actions on the environment.

 There are several ways how to build an environmentally friendly home or place of work and reduce the consumption of traditionaly inefficient use of products such as business electricity.
 Carefully plan your recycling where possible.
-Use recycled timber when choosing your furniture such as and dining tables.
-Make an effort to reduce waste and ensure you have high quality Logical Storage Solutions that can be integrated into the building.
+Use recycled timber when choosing your furniture such as and garden patio furniture and dining sets.
+Make an effort to reduce waste and use reclaimed materials that can be integrated into the building.
 The construction technology is constantly being developed and improved but every environmentally friendly building technique typically follows five basic principles – eco construction, eco design, eco maintenance, eco renovation and eco demolition with an aim to reduce the building’s influence on the environment as much as possible.
 How this is achieved depends on the chosen type of construction but it most often includes the use of eco friendly construction materials and design which at the same reduce the consumption of energy and other non-renewable resources such as water.